 Networking and Seeking New Opportunities

-Established in 2005, the Office of National Fellowships provides information, counsel, and editorial support to high acheiving students applying for national and international fellowships and scholarships.
+Established in 2005, the Office of National Fellowships provides information, counsel, and editorial support to high achieving students applying for national and international fellowships and scholarships.
 The services of the Fellowships Office are available to undergraduates, graduate students, and alumni of the University.

 UNH Career and Professional Success offers several opportunities to expand your network and improve your networking skills including online guides covering everything from interviews to social media, Handshake, an online hub for searching and applying for jobs, and Wildcat Connections, and exclusive online community for UNH.